mitchdavenport88/hop_shop/README.md

 ### Adding, editing and removing
 * Only admin can add, edit and delete products or blog posts.
 * Inputs on forms are labelled and have placeholders so it’s clear what goes into each field.
-* Some fields are required in order to submit a form, validation messages will appear to help with input (if needed).
+* Some fields are required in order to submit a form, validation messages will appear to help with input if needed.
 * Inputted data is validated so forms will only accept data how we’d like it.
 The better the data inputted into the database the better the end result will be when it’s displayed throughout the site.

 ### Features left to implement